-@ Miao Yu and Liyun Gong are with School of Computer Science, University of Lincoln, LN6 7TS, UK (e-mail: {myu, lgong}@lincoln.ac.uk).

-\ Hyondong Oh is with the School of Mechanical, Aerospace and Nuclear Engineering, Ulsan National Institute of Science and Technology (UNIST), 44919, Republic of Korea (e-mail: h.oh@unist.ac.kr).

-+ Wen-Hua Chen is with Department of Aeronautical and Automotive Engineering, Loughborough University, LE11 3TU, UK (e-mail: w.chen@lboro.ac.uk).

-Jonathon Chambers is with the School of Electrical and Electronic Engineering, Newcastle University, NE1 7RU, UK (e-mail: jonathon.chambers@ncl.ac.uk).
+- + Miao Yu and Wen-Hua Chen are with Department of Aeronautical and Automotive Engineering, Loughborough University, LE11 3TU, UK (e-mail: $\{m.yu, w.chen\}$ @lboro.ac.uk). - Hyondong is with the School of Mechanical and Nuclear Engineering, Ulsan National Institute of Science and Technology (UNIST), 44919, Republic of Korea (e-mail: h.oh@unist.ac.kr). - # Jonathon Chambers is with the School of Electrical and Electronic Engineering, Newcastle University, NE1 7RU, UK (e-mail: jonathon.chambers@ncl.ac.uk).

-DRAFT

-I. INTRODUCTION
+I. Introduction

 A ballistic missile (BM) is one of the major threats from the air in modern warfare, so it is important to intercept before it hits the target on the ground.
-To intercept the BM, first it needs to be tracked by radar systems to estimate the state information such as position, velocity and other relevant parameters, based on which its future trajectory can be predicted by a corresponding dynamic model.
+To intercept the BM, first it needs to be tracked by a radar to estimate the state information such as position, velocity and other relevant parameters, based on which its future trajectory can be predicted by a corresponding dynamic model.